rls-moe/secl/README.md

 SECL is considered in Version 0.9

 Most features are now part of the reference implementation in this repository.
-The two functions `merge` and `loadd` are not implemented yet but for single-file configurations they are not necessary.
+The last missing function is `loadd`, merge has been implemented recently.

 A non-formal specification can be found at [hackmd](https://hackmd.io/s/rylGmiXr-) or in this repository under SPECS.md (hackmd might be more up-to-date than SPECS.md)